 Y2KONDOMS R BETTER THAN 1 (2000)

-an early version of what eventually became SHOEBOX PARADISE, with inferior early mixes and a completely different sequence. there were a few single-disc versions as i tried to figure out what the album wanted to be.
+An early version of what would become SHOEBOX PARADISE, with inferior early mixes and a completely different sequence.
+There were a few single-disc versions as I tried to figure out what the album wanted to be.

 PARTNERS IN CRIME (2000)

-a “single” recorded after the SHOEBOX PARADISE sessions had ended, but before PAPER CHEST HAIR was underway. i wasn’t sure what to do with this song. it eventually ended up on the proper 2-cd version of SHOEBOX.
+A “single” recorded after the SHOEBOX PARADISE sessions had ended, but before PAPER CHEST HAIR was underway.
+I wasn’t sure what to do with this song.
+Two years later it ended up on the final/proper double CD version of SHOEBOX.